Updated: Sep 5

 4. Too Hot or Too Cold

-Becoming too hot or too cold overnight will cause your baby to wake.
+Becoming too hot or too cold overnight can cause your baby to wake.
 If possible, aim to have your baby’s room at a constant temperature between 18-22 degrees Celsius.
-Using a sleeping bag is the best option as blankets can be a SIDS risk and can be easily kicked off during the night.
+Dressing your baby in a sleeping bag is the best option as blankets can be a SIDS risk and are easily kicked off during the night.
 Put your baby in a suitable tog sleeping bag or swaddle for the season and follow the guidelines for what clothes to dress them in underneath.

 Depending on your child’s age and their overall sleep habits, teething pain can interrupt sleep.
 A baby who is already a ‘good’ sleeper may be less affected when teething.
 Teething pain will likely only cause a disruption to sleep the day before, the day of and the day after eruption, so if your little one seems to have extended pain from teething a little more investigation may be required.